-Before moving to America, Aiden Jangyong Lee, a sophomore at the Savannah College of Art and Design studying Animation, studied fashion design in Korea and launched his own clothing brand.
+Before moving to America, Aiden Jangyong Lee, a graduate student at the Savannah College of Art and Design studying Animation, studied fashion design in Korea and launched his own clothing brand.
 Now, Lee mostly focuses on digital illustrations and concept drawings that reflect certain moods.
 His work has over 13,000 project views on his website, which features over 200 original drawings.
 After completing his studies, Lee hopes to pursue a career as a visual development artist for an animation studio like DreamWorks.

 Maddie Ngo: What steps do you take before you create something?

 Aiden Jangyong Lee: Before I draw anything, I visualize the finished painting in my head.
 If I’m happy with it, I just start sketching, which usually takes about three hours to finish.
 After I have a rough sketch done, I like to incorporate and add more details later on.
 Sometimes I implement certain moods in my drawings by adjusting the lighting and hue through different tools in computer programs.